elastest/elastest.io-docs/docs/releases/index.md

     -   Solved **`concurrency problem on send messages`** through the **same websocket**.
     -   Fixed bug in which when a **request to the browser** returned a code **other than 200**, an **`exception`** was launched.
 This began to give problems with the last versions of chrome (>75) and with Firefox.
     -   Fixed a bug that did **`not intercept elastest scripts`** (elastestScript) and therefore, Single Browser test videos were not splitting and naming.
+-   Now the metric traces sent by each **Dockbeat** are filtered according to their execution id, since when several executions were launched all the dockbeats sent the metrics of all the executions and the information was **multiplied**.

 <!-- ************************* -->
 <!-- ********* 1.5.0 ********* -->